 Because most accidents between emergency crews and motorists occur at intersections or at entrances to driveways, SOGs, Standard Operating Guidelines are created by all emergency agencies clarifying procedures when approaching an intersection and when on the way to an accident zone.
 Two of the most important recommendations are to slow down at crossings and always be prepared to STOP because motorists may not be paying attention.

-In 2012, 68% of these types of accidents happened when both flashing lights and sirens were ON proving that motorists, and even emergency vehicle drivers, simply weren’t ‘on.’
+In 2012, 68% of these types of accidents happened when both flashing lights and cop sirens were ON proving that motorists, and even emergency vehicle drivers, simply weren’t ‘on.’
 For this reason, department regulations mandate that both sirens and flashing lights be used together when vehicles are speeding to a Code 3 emergency situation.
 It has been shown that reaction time to visual warning lights improved when a siren was present, but that sometimes drivers are simply too oblivious to notice an approaching emergency vehicle.

 What are the names of Siren Sounds?

 Quite obviously, sirens are used to get the attention of people. so whatever siren sound does that most effectively in any given situation, is the right one to use.
-Accordinging to a police officer responding to a discussion thread on Reddit’s Explain Like I’m 5 it’s often necessary to switch siren sounds, according to differing traffic conditions.
+Accordinging to a police officer responding to a discussion thread on Reddit’s Explain Like I’m 5 it’s often necessary to switch my police siren sounds, according to differing traffic conditions.
 When moving along at speed, he states that he usually switches on “WAIL”, but when he hits some traffic and wants to get through quickly, he hits “PIERCER”.
 Sirens have different settings PLUS an air horn to create a variety of audible, ear-piercing choices.

 Officers select the siren sound they think will do the job; it’s arbitrary.